littleadam/codeDebugger/README.md

-Project to debug c code before runtime
+This Project targets to debug c code before runtime

 The idea is to develop an application, that reads and suggests the bug in a code